 - Shorter dresses and arm-bearing tops mean that I am particularly conscious of my body.
-Our Alexandrite firming gel for neck and bust and our Q-switch optimizing body contour gel take care of my upper and lower body respectively, preventing sagging and minimizing cellulite.
+Our Firming gel for neck and bust and our Optimizing body contour gel take care of my upper and lower body respectively, preventing sagging and minimizing cellulite.
 Of course, a couple extra sessions of Barre3 will help more than any product…

 - For many, summer means more frequent shaving.
 If you experience post-shaving irritation or ingrown hairs, remember to shave only after you have been in the shower for a few minutes (your hairs will be softer), to change your blade often, to exfoliate, and to shave with a cream-based product (shaving cream or hair conditioner work best).

 - Don’t forget your feet – for me, open-toed shoes mean more frequent pedicures, but also dryer feet and the propensity to cracked heels.
-I use our 532nm antioxidant relief for hands and feet religiously every evening.
+I use our Dry skin balm religiously every evening.

 - Last but not least, hydrate from the inside out.
 With warmer weather comes more sweating, which means it is doubly important to drink those recommended 8 glasses of water per day.
 Emergen-C in my water helps it go down better…

 Finally, my father always reminded me not only of what to do, but also of what not to do during the summer.
 Avoid photo-sensitizing products such as retinols (or use them less frequently), avoid laser treatments on tanned skin, and avoid stronger peels on tanned skin.

 Happy bathing suit season!